A New Complexity Metric for Nonconvex Rank-one Generalized Matrix Completion: Introduction

 A variety of modern signal processing and machine learning applications require solving optimization problems that involve a low-rank matrix variable.
 More specifically, given measurements to some unknown ground truth matrix $M^*\in\R^{n\times n}$ of rank $r \ll n$, the \textit{low-rank matrix optimization} problem can be formulated as

 where $f(\cdot;M^*)$ is the loss function that penalizes the mismatch between the input matrix and $M^*$.
 The goal is to recover the matrix $M^*$ via \eqref{eqn:obj}.
 Examples of this problem include matrix sensing \cite{recht2010guaranteed,zhang2019sharp,zhang2021general}, matrix completion \cite{candes2009exact,candes2010power,ge2017no}, phase retrieval \cite{candes2015phase,sun2018geometric,chen2019gradient} and robust principle component analysis \cite{candes2011robust,fattahi2020exact}; see the review papers \cite{chen2020nonconvex,chi2019nonconvex} for more applications.
+The asymmetric version of problem \eqref{eqn:obj} eliminates the condition $M\succeq0$ and allows $M$ to be a non-square matrix.
 To deal with the nonconvex rank constraint, there have been several works on the convex relaxations of problem \eqref{eqn:obj}.
-More concretely, one may replace the rank constraint with a nuclear norm regularizer \cite{candes2009exact,recht2010guaranteed,candes2010power,candes2011robust}.
+More concretely, one may replace the rank constraint with a nuclear norm regularizer \cite{candes2009exact,recht2010guaranteed,candes2010power,candes2011robust,levin2022effect}.
 The convex relaxation approach is proven to achieve the optimal sampling complexity for various statistical models.
-However, the convex relaxation approach needs to update a matrix variable in each iteration, which relies on the Singular Value Decomposition (SVD) of the matrix variable.
+In the special case when $f(\cdot;M^*)$ is a linear function, the sketching method \cite{yurtsever2021scalable} can be applied to accelerate the computation.
+However, for most applications of problem \eqref{eqn:obj}, the convex relaxation approach needs to update a matrix variable in each iteration, which relies on the Singular Value Decomposition (SVD) of the matrix variable.
 This will lead to an $O(n^3)$ computational complexity in each iteration and an $O(n^2)$ space complexity, which are prohibitively high for large-scale problems; see the numerical comparison in \cite{zheng2015convergent}.

 To improve the computational efficiency, an alternative approach was proposed by Burer and Monteiro \cite{burer2003nonlinear}, which is named as the Burer-Monteiro factorization approach.
 The factorization approach is based on the fact that the mapping $U \mapsto UU^T$ is surjective onto the manifold of positive semi-definite matrices of rank at most $r$, where $U\in\R^{n\times r}$.
 Therefore, problem \eqref{eqn:obj} is equivalent to